ekilawasim-coder/aienablementPOC/createfeature.md

 ## Step 4: Synthesize and Recreate the Ticket Context

-- Structure all fetched information (Figma data + attachments) into a coherent format
+- Structure all fetched information (Figma data + HLD + attachments) into a coherent format
 - Ensure attachments are inserted in the correct location in the processed ticket structure:
   - After relevant sections
   - Under specific sub-tasks/comments (if applicable)